Understeer vs Oversteer Definitions Vary Wildly!

 Oversteer in racing driver talk: “The rear has no grip.“

 Now you have a common definition for when drivers are giving feedback or for when you are discussing how to cure handling problems to find more speed.

 Bonus Section (Understeer vs Oversteer with Charts!!)

-This should help you to better understand how any car changes are effecting your racing car’s understeer vs oversteer balance.
+Think of this as a kind of introduction to a more technical explanation.
+This should help you to better understand how any car or driving changes are effecting your racing car’s understeer vs oversteer balance.

 Racing Car Rotation verses Steering Wheel Angle